On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: Introduction

+with $\psi$ and $q$ mapping $\mathbb{R}^{n} \times \mathbb{R}^{m}$ into $\mathbb{R}$ and $\oR$, respectively.
+In this way we address here a substantially broader class of lower-level equilibria than those investigated in \cite{Dem} (and also in \cite{LuPaRa97,OKZ}).

-We further assume that multifunction $Q$ possesses the so-called SCD (subspace containing derivative) property; cf.\ \cite{GfrOut22a}.
-This assumption is not restrictive and allows us to weaken the assumptions needed for applying this approach, as well as to simplify the computation of the pseudogradients.
+In accordance with \cite{GfrOut26a}, we rquire that multifunction $Q$ possesses the so-called SCD (subspace containing derivative) property; cf.\ \cite{GfrOut22a}.
+This assumption is not restrictive and allows us to weaken the assumptions needed for applying this approach, as well as to simplify the computation of the pseudosubgradients.
 That is why we (in Sections 3.1, 3.2) explain in detail how to compute appropriate SCD subspaces for several commonly encountered multifunctions $Q$.

-The solutions of MPECs, computed by the presented approach, satisfy a stationarity condition that is always weaker (less restrictive) than the Clarke stationarity.
+As mentioned already in \cite{GfrOut26a}, the solutions of MPECs, computed by the presented approach, satisfy a stationarity condition that is always weaker (less restrictive) than the Clarke stationarity.
 On the other hand, under some additional assumptions, they satisfy the Clarke stationarity condition of an equivalent MPEC, where an additional control arises as a canonical perturbation.
 This serves as a kind of ``seal of quality'' for this approach.

+The usage of the semismoothness and the SCD properties allows us to substantially extend the class of lower-level equilibria and upper-level objectives, to which this type of ImP approach can be used.
+Further, we need not to evaluate elements from the limiting coderivative like in \cite{Has2}.
+On the other hand, since we use a standard bundle method for solving the reduced problem, our approach is limited to problems where the number $n$ of control variables is not too large.

-The concept of the so-called $\Psi$-semismoothness plays a central role also in the numerical solution of a decomposable optimization problem in two variables via a (semismooth) Newton method discussed in \cite{Kum00, Ulb11}.
-This problem has the structure of the model problem (\ref{EqCompProbl}) but can be efficiently solved by the semismooth Newton method.
+\if{As a byproduct, we may apply the concept of the so-called $\Psi$-semismoothness also to the numerical solution of a decomposable optimization problem in two variables.
+This problem has the structure of the model problem (\ref{EqCompProbl}) and can be efficiently solved by the semismooth Newton method discussed in \cite{Kum00, Ulb11}. }\fi